Skip to content

 extends

 Use extends to inherit job configuration from other jobs or templates.
-If the same keywords exist in both the template/job and the main job, the keywords from the main job will be used.
+If there are identical keywords in the template/job and the main job, the keywords from the main job will be used.

 Keyword type: Job keyword.

-The main job must specify the stage keyword; otherwise, the job will appear in the default test stage.
+For the main job, you must specify the stage keyword; otherwise, the job will be displayed in the default test stage.

 Example: